-281 Also article 49.1 EU Charter establishes this principle.
+&lt;sup>281 Also Article 49.1 of the EU Charter establishes this principle.

-Therefore, taking into account that many EUMS's legislations provide for imprisonment for the crime of irregular stay or entry, it is expected that, subsequent to this judgement, many national courts will have to disapply their national legislations so they are in accordance to the RD as interpreted in this case.283 For example, in France, the judgement was applied immediately.284 Although the government denied that the judgement was applicable to France, French courts started straightway to apply it and release many irregular immigrants that were under arrest.285 Moreover, different French NGO's, associations and trade unions announced the consequences that this judgement should have in France and considered that it was a won battle against the criminalisation of irregular immigration.286
+ment was applied immediately.
+Although the government denied that the judgement was applicable to France, French courts started straightway to apply it and release many irregular immigrants that were under arrest.
+Moreover, different French NGOs, associations and trade unions announced the consequences that this judgement should have in France and considered that it was a battle won against the criminalisation of irregular immigration.

 However, giving a strict interpretation of this judgement, criminalising through indirect measures, such as through solidarity crimes or imposing other criminal sanctions different from imprisonment are still possible.
-Indeed, the legislative provisions of countries like Finland, Poland or even Italy, which sanction the offence of clandestinity
+Indeed, the legislative provisions of countries like Finland, Poland or even Italy, which sanction the offence of clandestinity with an economic criminal penalty, could be interpreted as not being affected by this judgement.
+Moreover, as it was said before, this judgement does not apply to certain EUMS, namely the UK and Ireland and Denmark.